“En abril, flores mil y mil lluvias / In April, a thousand flowers and a thousand rains”

 Where to rent a scooter/motorbike?

 Rent a scooter from Motorental Col Eje Cafetero in Pereira.
-They have both scooters and motorbikes for rental for approximately $23 a day.
-It costs slightly more for daily insurance.
+They offer both scooters and motorbikes for rent, at approximately $23 per day.
+The daily insurance costs slightly more.
 Contact them on WhatsApp for a reservation and pick it up on your arrival (+573506844348).
 The owner speaks English and is very helpful.

 Carry Cash: I always exchange currencies in the airport, unless you find a better deal on the streets.
 ATMs are available in Salento and Filandia, and in big cities, but not in villages.
 Some individual farm lodges prefer cash.